 - Lemon juice base dipping sauce

-And this article is the recipe of my experiment!
+So here is the recipe of my successful experiment!

 What is the difference between gyoza and dumplings?

-There’s not really a difference, more like the word “dumpling” is an umbrella term for all kinds of dumplings.
+There's not really a difference.
+The word "dumpling" is more of an umbrella term for all kinds of dumplings.
 Gyoza is a type of dumpling made from a folded circular wrapper, filled with pork, shrimp or vegetables and pleated around the edge.

 Is it safe to eat squid ink?

 Squid ink is perfectly safe to eat!
-Firstly, only a small amount is used so it is unlikely to affect your body in any way.
-Also, it is said to contain nutrients and antioxidants but the small amount consumed means you probably won’t benefit from them.
+Also, only a small amount is used so it is unlikely to affect your body in any way.

 What does squid ink taste like?